Skip to main content

 • Use high-quality pure lanolin or lanolin ointment for sore, cracked or bleeding nipples.

-It also may be helpful to meet with a lactation consultant who can give you additional tips and advice for proper breastfeeding techniques.
+It also may be helpful to meet with a lactation consultant who can provide additional tips and advice on proper breastfeeding techniques.

-Women who have frequent plugged ducts may see improvement by taking a supplement called lecithin which can reduce the "stickiness" of the milk and prevent plugged ducts from occurring.
+People with frequent plugged ducts may see improvement by taking a supplement called lecithin, which can reduce the "stickiness" of the milk and prevent plugged ducts from occurring.
 In addition, new research has found that taking probiotics can prevent and decrease the incidence of mastitis and is safe during breastfeeding.
 Look for a probiotic that contains Lactobacillus fermentum and Lactobacillus salivarius.

 Treatment for plugged ducts, mastitis